databendlabs/databend-docs/docs/sql-reference/14-sql-commands/00-ddl/70-clusterkey/dml-recluster-table.md

 Re-clustering a table consumes time (even longer if you include the **FINAL** option) and credits (when you are in Databend Cloud).
 During the optimizing process, do NOT perform DML actions to the table.
 :::

 The command does not cluster the table from the ground up.
 Instead, it selects and reorganizes the most chaotic existing storage blocks from the latest **LIMIT** segments using a clustering algorithm.
-For more information about how the re-clustering works, see [recluster](../../../../doc/00-overview/02-community/01-rfcs/20220729-recluster.md).

 ### Examples